joaoritto/joaoritto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Economics PhD candidate at the University of Pennsylvania.
-My research interests are in macroeconomics with a particular focus on monetary policy, the labor market and heterogeneity.
+My research interests are in macroeconomics with a particular focus on monetary policy and the labor market.

-Testing a change

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.